Bearpaw (brand)

 Bearpaw Holdings LLC (simply known as Bearpaw, stylized BEARPAW) is an American brand of footwear, apparel, and accessories.

 History

 The brand was founded by Tom Romeo in 2001 with the purpose of, according to its website, redefining casual footwear by utilizing sheepskin to create comfortable and stylish footwear.
-In one of the most competitive footwear market segments, with UGG Australia and EMU Australia as main competitors for producing sheepskin footwear, Bearpaw has carved out a niche area by providing customers with comfort and sensibility to set itself apart.
+In one of the most competitive footwear market segments, with UGG Australia and EMU Australia as main competitors for producing sheepskin footwear, Bearpaw has carved out a niche area.
 The first Bearpaw retail store opened in Citrus Heights, California in 2011, where the brand is headquartered.

 In 2018, the brand started producing vegan made boots (non-sheepskin), specifically with vegan microsuede (polyester), polyester blend lining, and rubber outsoles.

 In June 2018, Bearpaw acquired Flip Flop Shops, a brand owned by Cherokee Inc.

 Products

 Bearpaw's signature products are its sheepskin boots, otherwise known as ugg boots, which come in various styles and colors.
-The brand also produces hiking boots, slippers, sneakers and accessories for men, women and children.
+The brand also produces hiking boots, slippers, sneakers, apparel and accessories for men, women and children.